jensz12/spigot-task/README.md

 [Windows/macOS](https://www.azul.com/downloads/#zulu)

 On ubuntu, just run `task java-setup` to setup Zulu Java\
-Then do `task java-XX` to setup Java.
+Then do `task java -- Java version nunber` to setup Java.
 Replace XX withg the version of Java you need.
 8, 16, 17 & 21 is preconfigured

 MC 1.8 to 12.2: Java 8\
 MC 1.13 to 1.13.2: Java 8 or 11\